H4ck3rKing/Napping-Vulnhub-Writeup/README.md

 ## Conclusion

 The Napping box demonstrated vulnerabilities in web application security, particularly around the use of `target="_blank"` without proper safeguards.
 It also highlighted the importance of carefully managing sudo privileges and group permissions.

+© 2024 Andrew Gatsi 🛡️🔒💻 All Rights Reserved.